jellydn/grout/USER_GUIDE.md

 - **User-specific:** Saves are tied to your RomM user account – keep this in mind if you share your RomM account
 - **Backup protection:** When a save is downloaded from RomM, the current save is backed up with a timestamp appended to the filename to aid in recovery

+---

+## Advanced Configuration

+### Override Files

+For advanced users and developers, Grout supports overriding embedded configuration files with local copies.
+This allows you to test new platform mappings, add custom BIOS requirements, or modify input mappings without recompiling the application.

+For complete documentation on how to use override files, see [OVERRIDES.md](OVERRIDES.md).